misasa/godigo/README.md

 # gem package -- godigo

+Ruby package with command-line utilities to start and stop a session on a machine-gazer

+# Description

-Ruby package to start and stop a session of a machine-gazer from command line
+Ruby package with command-line utilities to start and stop a session on a machine-gazer [rails project -- machine_time](https://github.com/misasa/machine_time).
+Keep track of machine status.
+This also offers interface for synchronization.
+Action can be `start', `stop', and `sync'.

 # Dependency